NWPU-903PR/PNC/README.md

 (a)	main_PNC.m is a Matlab function for the routine of experimental analysis.

 (b)	main_PNC.m is the main script to call PNC by supplying following parameters: (1)	expression_tumor_fileName: the directory locating of the gene tumor expression data as the input data.
-(2) expression_normal_fileName: the directory locating of the gene normal expression data as the input data. (b) PNC.m is the main script to call PNC
+(2) expression_normal_fileName: the directory locating of the gene normal expression data as the input data.

 (c) The input datasets include: (1) expression_tumor_fileName.txt: the gene tumor expression data.
 (2) expression_normal_fileName.txt: the gene normal expression data.
 Note that the samples in expression_tumor_fileName.txt and expression_normal_fileName.txt should be paired.